Python:

 |

-Returns <title_string_value> with the first character of each
+<title_string_value> with the first character of each word in

 |

-space, or otherwise indicated, characters removed from <string_value>.
-Leading and trailing space is the
+indicated, characters removed from <string_value>.
+Leading and trailing

 |